specialxuan/202403_IELTS/Speaking.md

 6. Examiner can make up questions
 7. You need to justify your answer
 8. You can truthfully say "I don't know"
+9. Specific knowledge about any topic doesn't matter
+10. Your opinion matters on IELTS Speaking Part 3
+11. Offer a direct opinion with reasoning
+12. You may contradict the tone of the question in your answers as long you justify your opinion
+13. COmpare the options if offered in a question can give respective explanations

+### Reservoir of Ideas

+- Time
+- Money
+- Energy
+- Feeling
+- Personality

+### Important Tools

+1. Keep asking yourself **WHY**
+2. NEVER assume explain everything, expect universally acknowledged facts
+3. Use **HIGH-LEVEL** words
+4. Try to make your answers **LAYERED**